 I stared at the screen for a few minutes, reading and re-reading the list of 13 names.
 Finally, I had to admit to myself that my son hadn’t made the cut.
 My heart sank.

 The list was posted at the end of the school day when my son and his friends could check it on their phones.
-I knew he was going to have to deal with his disappointment in front of his peers while also congratulating those who made the team.
+I knew he’d have to deal with his disappointment in front of his peers while also congratulating those who made the team.

 Yes, I wish that he would find success in everything he sets out to do, but that’s not realistic—in sports or in life.